 Rude, Derogatory, Racist or Bullying Comments

 Again, it’s never okay to full out unleash these kinds of comments to someone, whether it’s in their personal messages or directly @ them.
 Not okay.
 Simply because you’re hiding behind a screen doesn’t give you the right to say these things, and hopefully you would never say them in person.
 Simply unfollow someone if you no longer enjoy their content, and report them if you have any issues with the way they address you/interact with you.

 I hate to break it to you, but if you’re in the business of blogging and social media and see it as a numbers game, you’ve already lost.
 It’s better to have 100 engaged, genuine followers than 1000 people who don’t care what you have to say.
 Following to unfollow is annoying and spammy, and people don’t appreciate it.
 Again, genuine human connections trump numbers EVERY SINGLE TIME!

 One Last Thing

-I truly hope you’ve enjoyed this collab we put together for you!
+I truly hope you’ve enjoyed learning how to network using Twitter!
 I’ve been chatting with Sydney ever since I started Twitter for my blog, and I’m so happy I finally got to do a collab post!
 Again, you can share the love and check out her blog post here (and definitely every other post because they’re all on point!) and don’t be afraid to check out other bloggers and give them a chance!
 Make new friends, get out there and be who you are!